-Buyout Lab is an experiential learning course that allows Kellogg students the opportunity to be placed in a quarter-long internship with a local or national private equity firm.
-Participants will be exposed to the day-to-day working life of the fund, and will assist with their deal selection, due diligence and/or investment efforts.
+Private Equity Lab is an experiential learning course that allows Kellogg students the opportunity to be placed in a quarter-long internship with a local or national private equity firm.
+Participants will be exposed to the day-to-day working life of the fund, and will assist with their deal selection, due diligence, and/or investment efforts.
 Enrollment in the course is by application only

 : Professor David Stowell

 - Meeting with Professor Stowell.
-Each participant will meet with Professor Stowell three times during the quarter to provide progress updates on their assigned project and feedback regarding the process.
-The first meeting will take place the first week of the quarter before starting work for the buyout fund.
+Each participant will meet with Professor Stowell three times during the quarter to provide progress updates on the assigned project and feedback regarding the process.
+The first meeting will take place the first week of the quarter before starting work for the private equity fund.